TianyuanCai/ml-notes/ml-notes/ml.md

 #### Toy Model

-$\alpha$ comes from the hyperparameter specified in the Dirichlet distribution.
+$alpha$ comes from the hyperparameter specified in the Dirichlet distribution.
 It specifies our prior belief in the number of event occurrences.

 **Prior:** Probability of observing any of the three animals is the same

 **Expected value:** The mean of the posterior distribution.
 This represents the expected value taking into account the pseudo counts which corporate our initial belief about the situation.
 We can adjust our level of confidence in this prior belief by increasing the magnitude of the pseudo counts.
 This forces the expected values closer to our initial belief that the prevalence of each species is equal.
-For Dirichlet-Multinomial, it is $$E[p_i|\mathcal{X}, \alpha]=\frac{c_i+a_i}{N+\sum_k \alpha_k}$$
+For Dirichlet-Multinomial, it is $$E[p\_i|mathcalX, alpha]=fracc\_i+a\_iN+sum\_k alpha\_k$$

 ```python
 species = ['lions', 'tigers', 'bears']